 Everyone has their own reason for taking up this martial art – some do it as a way of finding inner balance in a stressful culture, some see it as a good cardiac exercise and a source of recreation, others are interested in its competitive side, while at the same time, a lot of people become kendokas (kendo practitioners) because they want to learn out more about themselves.

 Simply put, Kendo is a martial art of fencing.
 It uses body armor and swords made out of bamboo or plastic, and has a scoring system, it provides its practitioners opportunity to enter tournaments with judges and has a ranking scheme.
 In essence, Kendo is similar to Karate, Judo and other martial arts that were invented in and around Japan.
 The thing which separates it is the sheer amount of equipment, but this all enters the fold gradually, as people get more immersed in Kendo.

-The main difference between European fencing schools and Kendo is in the fact that Kendo primarily uses simulated cutting technique and can be classified in the category of ''full contact'' sports.
+The main difference between European fencing schools and Kendo is in the fact that Kendo primarily uses simulated cutting technique and can be classified in the category of ”full contact” sports.
 Also, Kendo has preserved the ancient customs and equally values mental and physical development.
-The merger of that traditional approach with the modern sport ideals represents contemporary martial art of Kendo, the way of the sword ("the way of the sword" is the literal translation of the Japanese word "kendo").
-This site will help you explore the world of Kendo Use the sidebars to find out more information about Kendo, its art and its practice.
+The merger of that traditional approach with the modern sport ideals represents contemporary martial art of Kendo, the way of the sword (“the way of the sword” is the literal translation of the Japanese word “kendo”).
+This site will help you explore the world of Kendo Use the navigation bar to find out more information about Kendo, its art and its practice.